EvilFreelancer/app-yopta/README.md

-# app-yopta
+# AppYopta

-Cordova based application written on YoptaScript.
+Simple and fun cordova based application written on YoptaScript.

 ![kyky](kyky.png)

-## How to install
+## How to use

+For first you need cordova tools (if you don't have his), available via npm

+    npm install -g cordova

+On next step need clone the repo and make some preparations:

     git clone git@github.com:EvilFreelancer/app-yopta.git
-    npm install -g cordova
-    app-yopta
+    cd app-yopta
     npm install

-## How to run
+On next step you need add the target platforms, for example:

+    cordova platform add android
+    cordova platform add browser

+Now we can run our project:

     npm run dev